GithubUser18974/Questions/README.md

 https://www.c-sharpcorner.com/article/stack-vs-heap-memory-c-sharp/
 # Does C# support multiple inheritance ?
 C# does not support multiple class inheritance.
 To overcome this problem we use interfaces to achieve multiple class inheritance.

+# Difference between static class and singleton pattern?
+ singleton allows a class for which there is just one, persistent instance across the lifetime of an application.
+That means, it created a single instance and that instance (reference to that instance) can be passed as a parameter to other methods, and treated as a normal object.
+While a static class allows only static methods and and you cannot pass static class as parameter.
+A Singleton can implement interfaces, inherit from other classes and allow inheritance.
+While a static class cannot inherit their instance members.
+So Singleton is more flexible than static classes and can maintain state.
+Singleton Objects stored on heap while static class stored in stack.
+Singleton Objects can have constructor while Static Class cannot.
+Singleton Objects can dispose but not static class.
+Singleton Objects can clone but not with static cla
+# What is abstract class in C# unity?
+Abstract classes are a combination of both a normal class and an interface.
+A normal method cannot handle an abstract method and Interfaces are incapable of using constructors, encapsulation, member variables, and method definitions.
+But the abstract class is capable of doing what both of these classes cannot do.
+# What is Serialization and De-Serialization
+Serialization is a mechanism of converting the state of an object into a byte stream.
+Deserialization is the reverse process where the byte stream is used to recreate the actual Java object in memory. ...
+So, the object serialized on one platform can be deserialized on a different platform